This is a two-part game. First the dog needs to pull the knotted fleece out of the toy and then he needs to dig the treats out of the knots.

 First I cut a string of fleece, about 6cm wide and 60cm long.
 Then I tied three loose knots to the fleece.
 You should use fleece, so that it won’t unravel when the dog pulls it out from the toy.

-I placed one of these Nutrivet Instinct Dog Treats into every knot and pulled the knots tight.
+I placed a treat into every knot and pulled the knots tight.
 Then I pushed the knotted fleece into the Kong Genius Leo toy, but left about 10cm tail outside.
 You can use a Kong Genius Mike toy as well, if you don’t have the Leo.

 First two times we played this game I hold on the toy, so that the fleece was easier for Miki to pull out.
 On the third time I gave the whole thing to Miki, and he knew right away what he was supposed to do in order to get the fleece out.